Principal Investigator

 In their free time, Kirstin enjoys kayaking on Lake Carnegie, taking care of their many houseplants, and trying out new recipes.
 They also love social dancing, especially East Coast swing, Lindy, and salsa.

-In her spare time, she enjoys soaking in the sunlight and the beauty that nature offers.
-She likes listening to music, doing yoga, climbing mountains, and exploring new sports like rock climbing.
+In her spare time, she enjoys photosynthesis and soaking in the sunlight and the beauty that nature offers.
+She likes listening to music, doing yoga, playing badminton, tennis, table tennis, rock climbing and exploring new sports like skiing.

 In her free time, Emily enjoys reading and writing fiction, hiking and taking long walks, cross-stitching, and creating digital art.